TasosY2K/snappy-short/README.md

 }
  ```
  **Step 4**
- Run `app.js` and navigate to yor sites domain.
+ Run `app.js` and navigate to your sites domain
  ```sh
  $ node app.js
  $ Serving on port 80